JunyoungLee0421/1800_202230_DTC11/README.md

 ## General Info
 This browser based web application to ...
-* My name is Tim and I am excited to start the project
+* My name is Tim and I am excited to start the project.
-* Try adding more files...

 ## Technologies
 Technologies used for this project: